Soontao/cds-mysql/README.md

 }
 ```

 now, the cds server (`cds run`) should could be connected to the mysql server correctly.
-The database schema will be automatically migrated when the firstly time received CRUD request.
+The database schema will be automatically migrated when **the firstly time received CRUD request**.

 ## [Advanced Usage](./docs/ADVANCED_USAGE.md)